The INFUSION Team

 In 2014, she was fortunate to work with the creator, Juliu Horvath at the GYROTONIC Rejuvenation Retreat in Bali where she was exposed to GYROKINESIS a branch of the GYROTONIC method that incorporates all the concepts and movements whilst on the floor, sitting and standing.
 Vanessa went on to study the GYROKINESIS work and completed her level 1 certification in 2017.
 She has worked with the female dancers from the West Australian Ballet, showing them the benefits of the method for flexibility, spinal control, improving dance performance and preventing injury.

-A multitude of people of all levels from novices to elite, both here in Perth and Sydney have experienced the positive benefits of working with Vanessa.
+A multitude of people of all levels from novices to elite, both here in Perth, Sydney and the UK have experienced the positive benefits of working with Vanessa.
 She continues to practice to create successful physiotherapy treatments and programs for optimal health, wellbeing and movement function.
 Her special interests include lower back, sacroiliac and any complex biomechanical issues.

 Vanessa spends her spare time running around with her family, she enjoys sewing, music and dance, is currently renewing her love for playing the saxophone.
 Her ideal holiday involves lots of snow, hot tubs and sake.